Articles

 Gábor’s review

 I had heard about the Aiki Connections seminars many years ago so it was on my radar.
-After reading the 1990 interview with Seigo Okamoto Soshi, translated by Christopher Lee in 2019, I decided to definitely take part in the next one.
+After reading the 1990 interview with Seigo Okamoto Soshi, translated by Christopher Li in 2019, I decided to definitely take part in the next one.
 Unfortunately Covid put the plan on hold.
 Finally,…

 Continue reading